gwik/synctools/README.md

 `synctools` provides a Pool structure that limits the concurrency of goroutines.

-`Pool` wraps a `sync.WaitGroup` and uses a channels to limit the number of goroutines to be run in parallel.
+`Pool` wraps a `sync.WaitGroup` and uses a channel to limit the number of goroutines to be run in parallel.

 Example :